 Federal law prohibits discrimination against people who:

-Landlords are entitled to ask for proof that the accommodation or modification you have requested will address your situation—without it, your landlord has no way of knowing whether your request is legitimate or a ruse to obtain special treatment.
-Ask your physician, therapist, counselor, or any other third-party professional who knows you and understands your situation for a letter attesting that what you are asking for will meet your needs.
-To protect your privacy, explain to the physician or other writer that there's no need to explain the disability.
-The writer need only certify that you are under his or her care and that the changes you would like are appropriate to your situation.
+Tenants with disabilities can ask their physician, therapist, counselor, or any other third-party professional who knows them and understands their situation for a letter attesting that what the tenant is asking for will meet your needs.
+To protect the tenant's privacy, the tenant can explain to the physician or other writer that there's no need to explain the disability.
+The writer need only certify that the tenant is under their care and that the proposed changes are appropriate for the situation.

 Federal fair housing law extends limited protection to two carefully defined groups:

 It is important to remember that, despite these protections, the past of a person recovering from alcohol or drug addiction might legally serve as the basis for a denial of housing.
 For example, if you are recovering from alcohol addiction and have bad credit, a spotty employment history, or negative references from your previous landlords, a landlord may reject you for these reasons just as readily as any other applicant with these flaws.
 What a landlord cannot do is reject a prospective tenant solely on the basis of their status as someone recovering from a drug or alcohol addiction.